The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 Salary and Benefits

-Compensation range may be $20-$23 per hour commensurate with experience for up to 20-28 hours per week.
+Starting wage of $20-23 per hour for up to 20-28 hours per week.
 The number of hours per week and regular schedule to be determined with the selected applicant.
-Part time employees receive approximately 17 paid holidays per year and accrue vacation and sick time each week.
-This is a temporary position for nine months with an opportunity to extend based on funding.

 How to Apply

-Send your resume, cover letter, and three references to info@bearsearscoalition.org with the subject line “Operations and Administration Coordinator Position – [YOUR NAME].”
+Send your resume and cover letter to mgarlid@bearsearscoalition.org with the subject line “Operations and Administration Coordinator Position – [YOUR NAME].”
 Applications will be reviewed on a rolling basis until the position is filled.
-We will not reach out to references without informing you first.

 Job Requirements